Skip to content

 MarkiplierDisputed — SM7B, BEACN Mic, KSM44A, RE20, and NT1 all claimed, no sourceDisputed — Sony, Canon, and plain webcam all claimed, no sourceNothing independently verified

-iShowSpeedDisputed — Lewitt LCT 240 Pro + Scarlett 2i2 claimed, no sourceDisputed — Sony FX6 claimed, no source; older footage shows a basic camera/laptop setupCurrent PC build — confirmed by the builder and by Lian Li's official account
+iShowSpeedDisputed — Lewitt LCT 240 Pro + Scarlett 2i2 claimed, no sourceDisputed — Sony FX6 claimed, no source; older footage shows a basic camera/laptop setupCurrent PC build — confirmed by its builder, Paradox Customs (Instagram post + build video)

 CoryxKenshinDisputed — SM7B widely claimed, no source; a 2016 tweet confirms a Rode boom arm at that timeDisputed — several models claimed, no source; a 2021 tweet confirms a camera with onboard audio at that timeTwo old tweets (2016, 2021) — no exact current models named